BrianWangila/BrianWangila/README.md

 - He

 ## ⚡ Fun fact: ...
-- <P style="color: orange">The best way to stay out of people's business is to know what their business is</P>
+- <div style="color:orange">The best way to stay out of people's business is to know what their business is</div>